Zoeseph/zoeseph.github.io/pages/info.md

 ## Bonus wholesome Bob Ross Quotes to feed the soul

-"You create the dream - then you bring it into your world.
+"*You create the dream - then you bring it into your world.
 Let the paint work.
 Just let your mind wander and enjoy.
 This should make you happy.
 I was blessed with a very steady hand; and it comes in very handy when you're doing these little delicate things.
-Anyone can paint."
+Anyone can paint.*"

-"If it's not what you want - stop and change it.
+"*If it's not what you want - stop and change it.
 Don't just keep going and expect it will get better.
 You have freedom here.
 The only guide is your heart.
-Put your feelings into it, your heart, it's your world."
+Put your feelings into it, your heart, it's your world.*"

-"They say everything looks better with odd numbers of things.
+"*They say everything looks better with odd numbers of things.
 But sometimes I put even numbers—just to upset the critics.
 It all happens automatically.
 Let's have a nice tree right here.
 This is truly an almighty mountain.
-We spend so much of our life looking - but never *seeing.* "
+We spend so much of our life looking - but never seeing.* "

 – Bob Ross.